oro13/language-app-ml/README.md

   <img src=/media/topics-1-shorten2.gif></img>
 </p>

-### Recommendation
-recommendation systems consist of 3 key stages:
+Tag the Lessons with specific topics, to generate more signal for the recommender.

-Why Recommenders?
+### Why Recommenders?

 Prototype: Sparse Matrix Factorization